marwahfaraj/summarize-chat-llm/README.md

 # Summarizing Customer-Agent Chat History Using LLMs

 This project demonstrates how Large Language Models (LLMs), such as GPT-4, can be used to summarize multi-turn chat conversations between customers and support agents.
-This approach is inspired by a production use case implemented at GEICO.

 ## 🧠 Problem Statement
 Customer-agent transcripts are often lengthy and hard to scan quickly.
 Support agents and analysts need a concise summary of the conversation, including: